Key takeaways:

 - Contact the current owner.
 Some registrars offer a service to contact the current domain owner for a purchasing inquiry, though this can be expensive.

 - Consider a premium domain.
-Some highly premium domains that were previously registered are available for purchase at a higher price.
+Some in-demand premium domains previously registered are available for purchase at a higher price.

 Frequently asked questions